osbornroxas02/employee-tracker-project/README.md

 ![ReadMe Image](https://github.com/osbornroxas02/note-taker-project/blob/master/Screen%20Shot%202020-08-11%20at%2010.53.25%20PM.png)

-> This application runs locally.
-Download or clone this repository.
-Then in terminal into Navigate into the Develop folder.
-Enter npm start to connection to server.
-To exit enter control + C
+> Download or clone this repository.
+Then in terminal into Navigate into root folder.
+Enter npm start.
+Follow the prompts.
+If you decide to exit the program early Press (Control + C) to exit.

 #### Usage

 ![ReadMe Image](https://github.com/osbornroxas02/note-taker-project/blob/master/notes-page.png)

-> You can use this application to add and delete notes.
+> This App was created allow none developers to view and interact with information stored in databases.

 [Back to the top](#table-of-contents)